-Rust allows to define feature flags to compile certain parts of a binary optionally.
-The Cargo Book has a section on them.
+Rust allows you to define feature flags to compile certain parts of a binary conditionally.
+The Cargo Book has an extensive section on them.

-Cargo.toml file can have a [features] section.
-In this section, features can be defined, and they can allow other features.
+The Cargo.toml file can have a [features] section.
+In this section, features can be defined, and they can enable other features.

 [features]